The three phases of quantum annealing: fast, slow, and very slow: Generalized Landau-Zener model

 \section{Generalized Landau-Zener model}

-To demonstrate the utility of APT, and where it fits in comparison to other approximate techniques, we treat a simple, pedagogical example, first -- the Landau-Zener (LZ) model \cite{Landau1932,Zener1932,Stuckelberg1932,Majorana1932} for arbitrary driving.
+To demonstrate the utility of APT and where it fits in comparison to other approximate techniques, we treat a simple, pedagogical example first --- the Landau-Zener (LZ) model \cite{Landau1932,Zener1932,Stuckelberg1932,Majorana1932} for arbitrary driving.
 Namely,

 where $\Delta$ and $J$ are positive constants and $\sigma^z$ and $\sigma^x$ are Pauli matrices.
-Note that the avoided crossing is the simplest representation of a QCP, and the LZ-model even exhibits a scaling reminiscent of the Kibble-Zurek mechanism \cite{Damski2005}.
+Note that the avoided crossing is the simplest representation of a QCP, and the LZ model even exhibits a scaling reminiscent of the Kibble-Zurek mechanism \cite{Damski2005}.